mrchongyl/zus_chatbot/README.md

    python scripts/load_outlets.py
    ```
    This will create `data/outlets.db` with all outlet information.
-4. Move the sqlite3.exe into base project director
+4. Move the sqlite3.exe into base project directory if you want to use the CLI.
 5. To inspect the database manually:
    ```bash
    sqlite3 data/outlets.db